 14. Use a sarong or towel for more privacy.

-No privacy curtains on your bed?
-Try tying a large sheet, towel, or that sarong I just mentioned to the top bunk to create your very own “curtains”.
-It won’t replace the feeling of actual privacy, but at the very least your roommates will know you’re not in the mood for a chat.
+No privacy curtains on your bunkbed?
+Try tying a large sheet, towel, or sarong to the top bunk to create your very own “curtains”.
+It won’t replace the feeling of actual privacy, but at the very least your roommates will know when you’re not in the mood for a chat.

 15. Always attend the free events put on by your hostel!

-Events usually includes free food, alcohol, games, and the chance to meet people.
+Events usually include free food, alcohol, games, and the chance to meet fun people.
 Hostel events are a huge reason why hostels are so great, so participate!
 I’ve made some of my favorite travel memories inside hostels.